 Maddi, Cohort 13, helps plan an outreach strategy for an upcoming training.
 Chris, Cohort 11, brushes up on his CPR skills.
-Sara, Cohort 15, and Julia, Cohort 14, practice applying a tourniquet as part of our Stop the Bleed professional development session with a guest presenter.
+Sara, Cohort 15, and Julia, Cohort 14, practice applying a tourniquet as part of our Stop the Bleed professional development session with a guest presenter, Tijuana, Cohort 14 was a strong